defi-wonderland/ZKchainHub-backend/README.md

 Here `yarn`: Install deps, create symlinks, hoist packages.
 And `yarn build` Build all packages.

-Individual commands can be run against workspaces as so (example for serverless package):
+Address changes for each package can be done the following way:

 ```
 yarn workspace @hyperhub/serverless dev